puri-io/gist/rsp-compat-barn2-fast-cart.md

 If you are using the Checkout feature in Fast Cart, then you should add the following CSS to your site.
-The CSS snippet will prevent a second reservation countdown from displaying withing the fast checkout.
+The CSS snippet will prevent a second reservation countdown from displaying with in the Fast Checkout.

 ``` css
 .wfc-checkout .rsp-countdown-wrapper {